How to Embed HTML in Gmail: Easy Tips to Send HTML Emails

 1. Image Hosting

-When you add an image to an email in Gmail, it will show up as an attachment, which isn’t ideal because some recipients may have attachments blocked or may never download attachments.
-To overcome this limitation, you’ll need to host images online somewhere public.
+When you add an image to an email in Gmail, it will show up as an attachment.
+Which isn’t ideal because some recipients may have attachments blocked or may never download attachments.
+To overcome this limitation, you’ll need to host images on a server or public file storage.

-This way, you’ll have a link to source the image that you can input into the HTML.
-You can store images on your server or Google Drive, for example.
+You can then link to the image in the HTML.
+If you are not using your own server you can store images on Google Drive, for example.
 If you’re taking stock images from a public source online, use the link to the image, not a link to where you stored the image.
+Bear in mind that if you use images hosted by public stock libraries they may become unavailable and would no longer render in your email.

 2. Inline CSS

 With Gmail, you can’t use external styles.
-You’ll have to use embedded CSS and inline styles to work around this limitation.
+Instead you’ll have to use embedded CSS and inline styles to work around this limitation.
 CSS is used to style your email.
-Unless you have experience with coding, this can become overwhelming quickly.
+Unless you have experience with coding, getting this right can become overwhelming quickly.
+Especially to get it right for the multiple email clients that your newsletter may be read in.

 That’s another reason why so many companies choose an HTML email builder instead.
-This way, you can still create HTML emails but without the need to code anything.
+This way, you can still create HTML emails but without the need to code anything, and with the peace of mind that the code is already optimized for over 57 email clients.

 3. Fonts

-While it’s fun to play with wild fonts or use your branded fonts, Gmail can’t render web fonts.
+While it’s fun to play with any number of creative fonts, Gmail and other email clients are very specific about which fonts they will render.
 Instead, you’ll have to rely on fonts that exist within the email provider, including: Sans Serif, Serif, Fixed Width, Comic Sans MS, Tahoma, Verdana, and a few others.

 How to Test Your HTML Emails?

 Before sending any email, you’ll want to test it.
-The thing about email providers is that they can render HTML emails differently and also according to the recipient’s screen size.
+The thing about email clients is that they often render HTML emails differently from one client to the next, and also according to the recipient’s screen size.
 To test your email, you can do it the old-fashioned (and time-consuming way).
-This would be to email it to as many different people with email clients that you can think of.
-Then, you’ll have to get their feedback.
+This would be to email it to as many different people with as many different email clients that you can think of and see how it looks across them all.

-Or, you can use leverage tools that will check the email across different providers for you.
+Or, you can leverage tools that will check the email across different providers for you.
+A good email builder will ensure your email code is already optimized across the various clients.

 Final Thoughts